zSayf/SayfAiTextFixer/README.md

 ---

-**🎉 Transform your text processing experience with professional AI-powered enhancement.
-Download the latest v3.1.0 release and join users already improving their writing!**
+**🎉 Transform your text processing experience with professional AI-powered enhancement featuring 18 specialized modes.
+Download the latest release and join users already improving their writing with enhanced bilingual support and mode-specific feedback!**